 - Support grantee partners in advocating for public policy changes necessary to support those most affected, such as such as rental assistance and expanded sick leave.

-Dozens of major US foundations have already signed up.
-Other UK umbrella bodies for funders could consider mobilising members to make similar pledges.
+We think other umbrella bodies for funders should consider mobilising members to make similar pledges.

-With fundraising events cancelled and many funding sources compromised, the sector can promote online fundraising mechanisms to harness the wave of social solidarity we’re seeing.
+With fundraising events cancelled and many funding sources compromised, the sector is looking to online fundraising mechanisms to harness the wave of social solidarity we’re seeing.

 2.4.
 Funding beyond the crisis

-This means acting now to prevent charities from going under.
-For charities already on the knife-edge of survival, the challenges posed by Covid-19 may be more than they can survive, and funders need to factor organisational survival into their decision-making.
+For charities already hanging on by a thread, the turmoil posed by Covid-19 may be more than they can survive Funders need to factor organisational survival into their decision-making.
 Philanthropists should always ask fundamental questions about effectiveness, but in the current climate they might also ask ‘which charities can we not afford to lose?’
-This could open up a set of grantees that donors feel are vital to our collective work, but for one reason or another they have not supported before.
-Philanthropists should consider this group when making decisions about grants, and take the lead in keeping the organisations they believe in alive.
+This could reveal a set of grantees who donors believe to be vital to our collective work, but for one reason or another, they have not supported before.
+Philanthropists should now consider this group when making decisions about grants and take the lead in keeping the organisations they believe in thriving.

 In the longer term, funders should think about how their actions can support charities and communities to be resilient and have a lasting social impact.
-As well as mitigating the negative impacts of Covid-19 on charities and communities, funders have an opportunity to support the positive shifts that could occur at this time of disruption—both in terms of the funding ecosystem itself and also for the issues charities are working on.
+As well as mitigating the negative impacts of Covid-19 on charities and communities, funders have an opportunity to support the positive shifts that could occur at this time of disruption—both in terms of the funding ecosystem itself and for the issues charities are confronting.